 The preferential method was first used in 1934 when there were 12 Best Picture nominees (there had been between three and 10 in the first six years of the Academy Awards) and was used the following year when there were again 12 nominees, from 1936 to 1943 when there were 10 nominees, and in both 1944 and 1945 when there were just five contenders.

-This year, voters are asked to rank the eight Best Picture nominees in order of their preference.
+This year, voters will be asked to rank the 10 Best Picture nominees in order of their preference.
 If one nominee garners more than 50% of the first place votes, it will win Best Picture.